Parable #21. Lost Sheep (as Children):

 הזהרו שלא תבוזו לאחד הקטנים האלה. הריני אומר לכם כי המלאכים שלהם בשמים רואים תמיד את פני אבי שבשמים. פ

 Point #4.
-What is correlated here is that the face of the baby and the Face of the Father in heaven.
-Both are one and the same Face!
+What is correlated here is that the face of the baby on earth and the Face of the Father in heaven—-are like that of a harmless, innocent, playful infant.
+Both faces are one and the same Face!
 The angels who are ministering spirits to the little children of the Holy One are fully aware of whose Image the little ones are bearing.
 The angels in heaven know what the Face of the Father looks like.
 The Face of the Father is as the face of a baby (the little lamb), for the image (צלם האלהים) of His natural Face (absent the presence of evil) is perfectly innocent, harmless and joyous (happy, playful).

 We rejoice to see His true Face!